Wittapatch/Chula-Scopus-data/README.md

 loader(2023, 202300000, 202302889)
 ```

 ## Run the first two part of the code first to create a Database and the reason for this is because its much faster than saving in a list or dictionary.
-(I don't have to load 5.63 GB from extracting the zip file)
+(I don't have to load 5.63 GB from extracting the zip file) Caution: DO NOT I REPEAT RUN THE FIRST TWO PARTS OF THE CODE TWICE BECAUSE WHEN YOU RUN IT ONCE THE DATABASE IS ALREADY CREATED!!!!!!!!!!!!!!!!!!

 ```python
 conn = sqlite3.connect("scopus.db")